 Group similar events with Smart Mode in ITSI

-Smart Mode groups notable events in Episode Review based on their similarities.
-It uses machine learning algorithms to compare event field values and group events that are related to each other.
-Smart Mode reduces noise and detects patterns in your events so you don't have to.
+Smart Mode uses machine learning algorithms to group notable events in Episode Review based on their similarities.
+Smart Mode compares event field values and groups events that are related to each other.
+It reduces noise and detects patterns in your events so you don't have to.
 You can enable Smart Mode on the default aggregation policy or on a custom policy.

 Do not enable Smart Mode on more than five aggregation policies in a minimum environment (12 CPUs, 12 GB of RAM on the search head), or more than 20 aggregation policies in a performance environment (48 CPUs, 65 GB of RAM on the search head).